Ford Theater (radio series): Critical response

 A review of the presentation of "A Connecticut Yankee in King Arthur's Court" in The New York Times called it "the first disappointment of the season" and labeled the adaptation "a soap-opera rewrite" of the Mark Twain work.
 Jack Gould wrote that the episode turned the original characterization of the Yankee into "a comic-book hero".
 He also pointed out production problems, including "a noticeable lack of contrasting voice levels" of actors and hesitancy in the way the orchestra supported moods of the story.
 Gould complimented the actors' performances and wrote that the policy of using established radio actors was "a refreshing policy in casting".

 Billboards review of the same episode said that the adaptation had "a continually jarring note" because of the way it was "refurbished and ultra-modernized".
 The review said that although some qualities of characters were lost in the adaptation, "As an adventure story, however, the production more than satisfied."
 It complimented the direction (except for one scene) and said that the lead actors gave "good performances all around".

 Gould described the broadcast of "Abe Lincoln in Washington" as "a very great disappointment and a strangely dispirited effort".
 He wrote that the script "was disconcertingly episodic", perhaps because of the limited time available.
 He also pointed out flaws in the performances of Swenson as Lincoln and Kirkland as his wife.
 The review concluded by saying that Lindsay's narration ending the episode had "excessive preciseness with condescending overemphasis on diction", missing the quality of the lines and breaking their mood "like a public address system blasting the peacefulness of a long winter's night in the country".

 Ford Theater "finally hit its stride" in its second-season premiere, according to a review in the trade publication Variety.
 The review said that the production of "Madame Bovary" was "an exciting hour of listening".
-While complimenting the stars' performances, the review gave higher praise to Markle for creating an distinctive animation for the episode.
+While complimenting the stars' performances, the review gave higher praise to Markle for creating a distinctive animation for the episode.
 It said that his use of musical elements and background sounds approximated "something of a new dimensional quality for a strictly audio medium".